Grow your career with VCC Live Academy by joining our free online contact center courses.

 3. Press Search to get the results.

-Now let’s open the the project-specific inbound statistics worksheet.
+Now let’s open the project-specific inbound statistics worksheet.
 Project-specific measurement tools can be accessed in the project settings.

 1. Select a project from the project list, then select Logs and statistics > Inbound Statistics.